Fine-grained MoE Load Balancing with Linear Programming: Evaluation

-We evaluate the scheduling overhead of \epname, including the LPP solving time and token routing time.
+\parab{Scheduling Overhead.} We evaluate the scheduling overhead of \epname, including the LPP solving time and token routing time.
 Our evaluation reveals that the LPP solving time is the dominant factor, which scales with the number of experts and GPUs.
 As shown in \figurename~\ref{fig:solve_time}, the scheduling overhead remains remarkably low, with a minimum time of approximately 100 us.
-Even with 64 GPUs and 256 experts, the scheduling time remains under 1~ms. This minimal overhead per micro-batch enables \epname to maintain high training throughput while providing load balancing benefits.
+Even with 64 GPUs and 256 experts, the scheduling time remains below 1~ms. This minimal overhead per micro-batch enables \epname to maintain high training throughput while providing load balancing benefits.
+Additionally, we evaluate the performance of pipelining to hide the scheduling latency, which results are shown in Appendix~C.3.

 \parab{Replacement overhead.} The adaptive replacement strategy in \sysname necessitates model re-initialization to transition to new configurations.
 Although replacement is beneficial for load balancing, model re-initialization causes temporary suspension of training.
-Our evaluation focuses on two key components in the replacement overhead: the migration time of expert parameters and their optimizer states.
+Our evaluation highlights two key components in the replacement overhead: the migration time of expert parameters and their optimizer states.
 As shown in \figurename~\ref{fig:migrate}, the total migration time typically spans hundreds of milliseconds across different model configurations.

-These results emphasize the importance of carefully selecting the expert replacement frequency to optimize the trade-off between per-micro-batch training efficiency and overall replacement overhead.
+The above results emphasize the importance of carefully selecting the expert replacement frequency to optimize the trade-off between per-micro-batch training efficiency and overall replacement overhead.
+In practice, we recommend tuning the replacement interval to 50 iterations during the beginning phase of training, which adds less than 1\% overhead to the entire system.
+One may increase this interval to several hundred iterations or even make no replacement when workloads become less volatile, as shown in \figurename~\ref{fig:dist}.